 An internal online design system was set up so everyone at Feelgood could see not just how all the components looked, but also how they behaved.

 For evaluating the portal’s usability, a coworker at Feelgood and I conducted usability tests (combined with interviews) with users of Feelgood’s previous systems.
 I also set up expert evaluation sessions with some of my fellow designer colleagues at inUse.

 During the usability tests, users were observed and asked questions while performing common tasks using the clickable InVision prototype.
 Audio and video was recorded of this along with notes we took.

 The usability tests were a great success!
 The users had no problems whatsoever completing all of the tasks without any help.
 However, lots of minor copy changes needed to be made for getting rid of confusion that several users expressed.

 Back end development started early in the project since a lot of time was need for setting up input to and output from the different back end systems (this was the main challenge of the project).
 Front end development was started soon after that, when paper wireframing was coming to an end.

 The portal’s interaction design and graphic design changed a lot during the development phase, forcing our front end developer to play catch-up from time to time.
-Luckily, he was very skilled and since Sass was used for generating CSS many changes required almost no effort.
+Luckily, he was very skilled and since Sass was used for generating CSS many changes didn’t require much effort.

 The portal can be reached at kund.feelgood.se.
 However, if you’re not a client of Feelgood you can’t sign in for obvious reasons.

-Despite the release in November 2017, the project will carry on.
-The portal will be evaluated and improved with new sought after features and even better interaction design and graphic design throughout 2018 and beyond.
+Despite the release in November 2017, the project will carry on at full speed.
+Throughout 2018, the portal will be evaluated and improved with new sought after features and even better interaction design and graphic design.